celsowhite/modal/readme.md

 ###### Trigger

 The trigger class can be used on any element and multiple times on the page.
 Each trigger element must include the data-modal-id attribute that specifies which modal it opens.
+Optionally, you can include a modal-content-to-show element which will be the content that is injected into the modal.

 ```html
 <a class="modal-trigger" data-modal-id="content-modal" href="#">